 - View as map

-Ferns Castle, Ferns Village, Wexford, Republic of Ireland
+Ferns Castle, Ferns Village, Wexford,

-Depicting the history of Ferns in stitch work, from the arrival of St. Aidan in 598AD to the coming of the Normans in 1169, it is a credit to the local women who created it.
+Depicting the history of Ferns in stitch work, from the arrival of Saint Aidan in 598 AD to the coming of the Normans in 1169, the Ferns Tapestry remains a valuable historical artefact today.

-Originally, the castle formed a square, with large corner towers.
-Only half of the castle now remains.
-The most complete tower contains a fine circular chapel, with carved ornament.
-The tower also has several original fireplaces and a vaulted basement, while archaeological excavations have revealed a rock-cut ditch outside the castle walls.
+Originally, Ferns Castle formed a square, with large corner towers; today the most complete tower contains a fine circular chapel, with carved ornaments.
+The tower also features several original fireplaces and a vaulted basement, while archaeological excavations have revealed a rock-cut ditch outside the castle walls.